OSC/ood-documentation/source/add-jupyter/customize-attributes.rst

 ====================

 Now we will customize the app to work on a given cluster.
-Be sure that you walked through :ref:`add-jupyter-software-requirements` for the given cluster ahead of time.
+Be sure that you walk through :ref:`add-jupyter-software-requirements` for the given cluster ahead of time.

 Modify Form File